 Likewise, the economic agents that operate department store formats in the areas of influence of the Valley of Mexico Metropolitan Area tend to face fewer competitors than in urban areas with a higher than average population density and urban areas with a lower than average population density. average.

-The presence of areas of influence with more competitors in urban areas with a higher than average population density and urban areas with a lower than average population density may be a result of the way in which the areas of influence were built (their radius is greater than in the Valley of Mexico Metropolitan Area, but it is also noteworthy that some chains that are only present in one region also participate in them, and they have also managed to form networks of stores and distribution centers.
+The presence of areas of influence with more competitors in urban areas with a higher than average population density and urban areas with a lower than average population density may be a result of how the areas of influence were built (their radius is greater than in the Valley of Mexico Metropolitan Area, but it is also noteworthy that some chains that are only present in one region also participate in them, and they have also managed to form networks of stores and distribution centers.

 Walmart does not face competition in almost half of the areas of influence of its large stores established in these areas, which are characterized by being located in generally undeveloped and sparsely populated municipalities.
 In general, Walmart does not face competition in 21% of all the areas of influence in which it is present with its department store format at the national level.